rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

 The above test verifies the behavior of the use case when there was an error during the execution of the port.
-As we said, we used the `answers` function which is the most generic available in MockK.
+We used the `answers` function, the most generic one available in MockK.

-For the sake of completeness, we can translate the above test using Mockito, so we can have the full picture of the differences between the two libraries.
-In details, we'll use the library `mockito-kotlin` on top on Mockito to have a more idiomatic look and feel:
+For completeness, we can translate the above test using Mockito to understand the differences between the two libraries.
+In detail, we'll use the library `mockito-kotlin` on top of Mockito to have a more idiomatic look and feel:

 ```kotlin
 @Test